yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     ![Possible target architecture](media/target-architecture.png "Target architecture")

     From a high level, their authentication and gateway services VMs will be migrated into Azure VMs, doing a simple lift-and-shift.
 The two back-end authentication databases will be migrated to a single Azure SQL MI General purpose service tier.
 Authentication services will be shared among games within the same region.
-Their gaming software VMs will be migrated to Azure VMs and associated with a single SQL MI instance running the 5 gaming databases.
+Their gaming software VMs will be migrated to Azure VMs and associated with a single SQL MI instance running the five gaming databases.
 This setup will be repeated for each game.
 The game and authentication databases will be migrated using the Azure Database Migration Service.

     In more detail, for each game, an isolated VNet will be created, with subnets for the game service, managed instances, authorization services, management, and a Gateway subnet, as displayed in the diagram below.